kingluddite/web-dev-notes/full-stack/udemy/118n-graphql-apollo-react/03-user-authentication.md/03-user-authorization-in-graphql/04-refetch-query.md

 // MORE CODE
 ```

 ## Test
-* Remove token in client
+1. Remove token in `client`
-* Login again
+2. Login again
-* You will see the current user token is available because the refetch is now working
+3. You will see the `currentUser` `token` is available because the `refetch` is now working
     - We are getting the fresh value of

 ## Troubleshooting if you did not get this to work